Mix your dough, roll it into long ropes, and twist them into the iconic soft pretzel shape.

-You might think (as most folks do) that the only way to enjoy warm, chewy pretzels is to patronize a big-city street vendor or a hawker at a summer ball game, but the snack can also come from your own kitchen.
-It's a terrific antidote for the afternoon or evening munchies, and can also be counted on to be a best seller at any bake sale.
-Furthermore, the treat is relatively easy to prepare ... and is sure to increase any cook's popularity!
+You might think, as most folks do, that the only way to enjoy warm, chewy soft pretzels is to patronize a big city street vendor or a hawker at a summer ball game.
+In fact the snack can also come from your own kitchen.
+It's a terrific antidote for the afternoon or evening munchies, can be counted on as a best seller at any bake sale, is relatively easy to prepare — and is sure to increase any cook's popularity!

 There are, in fact, many stories concerning the twisty treat's origin, but I'd have to guess that there are even more variations of its basic recipe.
 Here's a good "beginner's" version that should yield about two dozen soft pretzels.
 You'll need the following ingredients: